Violent ’80s and ’90s Anime Defying Censorship Rules

 1993│Movie

 Ninja Scroll, directed by Yoshiaki Kawajiri, is a hallmark of ’90s anime known for its high-intensity action and explicit content.
 The film follows Jubei Kibagami, a wandering ninja who becomes embroiled in a deadly conflict involving eight supernatural demons.
-Each encounter is a showcase of brutal combat and graphic violence, with Jubei facing opponents who possess terrifying powers and grotesque abilities.
+Each encounter is a showcase of gory battles and graphic violence, with Jubei facing opponents who possess terrifying powers and grotesque abilities.
 Ninja Scroll is celebrated for its fluid animation and dynamic fight choreography, blending traditional samurai aesthetics with supernatural horror elements, creating a thrilling and unforgettable experience.

 ninja scroll anime fight

-Ninja Scroll│courtesy of Toho & Madhouse
+Ninja Scroll│© Toho & Madhouse

 3. Battle Royal High School